MikPoik/steamship-ai-partner/readme.md

 Partner AI with vector database memory for learning, customizable personality.

-- Preconfigured with two personalities, woman and male companion.
+- Preconfigured with two personalities.
 - VectorDB learning configured, data can be added with api.
 - Uses indexed data to create personal responses.
 - Remembers details about user to provide personal experience